rawiriblundell/wiki.bash-hackers.org/README.md

 Extraction of wiki.bash-hackers.org from the Wayback Machine

 This is targeting pages that have been captured by the Wayback Machine that specifically have `'?do=edit'` on the end of their URL.
-This gives us the Dokuwiki Markup source.
+These pages give us the Dokuwiki Markup source, relatively unmolested.

 See the incomplete script "archive_crawler" to see my working.

-- TODO: Parse the already downloaded files for any missing links
-- TODO: Markdown conversion from Dokuwiki Markup to GitHub Markdown using pandoc
+I would not recommend blindly running it - it's beta quality at best.
+Just read it and this page to follow the logic... or just fork this repo... or whatever, I'm not your Dad.

-- TODO: Markdown linting
+- TODO: Markdown linting and transformations
-- TODO: Rinse and repeat
+- TODO: Perhaps add a "This was downloaded from [wayback url here] on [date]" to each page...

 ## Getting the latest capture URL from archive.org